 The company operates its business through five segments: Carter's wholesale, Carter's retail, OshKosh retail, OshKosh wholesale, and international.
 Following its Bonnie Togs purchase, Carter's realigned its reportable segments to include a new international segment to house its Canadian operations, existing international wholesale business, and royalty income from its international licensees.

-In fiscal 2013, the company sold more than 313 million units of Carter's, Child of Mine, Just One You, and Precious Firsts products in the US.
+That year, the company sold more than 327.7 million units of Carter's, Child of Mine, Just One You, and Precious Firsts products in the US.

 Sales and Marketing

-The company's brands compete in the $21 billion children's apparel market for children newborn to age 7.
-Carter's enjoys the #1 branded position and a 14% market share; OshKosh has nearly a 3% market share.
+The company's brands compete in the $19.7 billion children's apparel market for children newborn to age 8.
+Carter's enjoys the #1 branded position and a 14% market share; OshKosh has a 2% market share.
 Because the company uses a variety of distribution channels, it's able to market its products to a more diverse range of consumers and geographic regions.Wal-Mart sells its Child of Mine line, while Target offers the Just One You and Precious Firsts brands.

 The company has developed a reputation for producing high-quality clothing for children -- from the cradle through the early school years.
 The Carter's brand and private-label collections made for mass-market customers offer apparel in newborn through children's size 12.
 These lines mostly consist of cotton essentials, such as bodysuits and pajamas, and collectively typically account for the bulk of its revenues.
 Besides apparel, Carter's licenses bedding, toys, furnishings, baby gear, and gifts that are sold through mass merchandisers.
 The OshKosh brand, acquired in 2005, has extended the company's product range from newborns through children size 12.
 Known for its rugged playclothes, including overalls and T-shirts, OshKosh items are marketed at higher price points than the company's traditional Carter's branded products.
 The company is working to boost its revenues further through expansion of its retail and outlet store operations.